The quality of pastoral care is outstanding, supporting well the pupils' excellent personal development.

 Every child from Reception to Year 2 receives one Drama lesson per week with Key Stage 2 enjoying two lessons.

 Beyond the taught curriculum we offer a wealth of opportunities for learning and performing in the Arts.
 The Mead is very proud of its reputation for the extremely high standards achieved in its ambitious programme of Arts activities and performances and many of our Year 6 students achieve Drama Scholarships to their chosen secondary school.
-The Mead School were winners of the ISA National Drama Competition in 2016 for their abridged performance of A Midsummer Night's Dream.

 Please explore the links below to get a taste of the extraordinary number and range of ways in which our pupils have fun in the Arts.